pla1/MythTVWeb/README.md

 * Table of your recordings.
 * Download raw recordings.
+* Start, stop, delete or view streams.
 * Table of transcoded streams.
-* View, stop, or delete streams.
 * Tables are sortable.
 * Recordings table is filterable.